 - Additional driver fees: The additional driver fee is $13 per day per additional driver, with a maximum charge of $65 per rental per driver in all states except those in which law regulates this fee.
 In Nevada, it is $11 per day.

-Note: You can find location specific additional driver policies by searching for and choosing a Budget location, and then scrolling to the bottom of the page and clicking on “additional driver policy” under terms and conditions.
+Note: You can find location specific additional driver policies by searching for and choosing a Budget location, and then scrolling to the bottom of the page and choosing “additional driver policy” under terms and conditions.

 - Adding an additional driver: To add an additional driver, both the renter and the additional driver must be present to sign the rental agreement.
 Additional drivers must show a valid driver’s license and be at least 25 years old.
 Two additional drivers may be added onto a rental agreement.

 - Additional driver fees: The fee for each additional driver is $13 per day, with a maximum charge of $65 per rental, except where regulated by state law.
 In Nevada, the fee is $10 per day, with a maximum of $65 per rental.
 Spouses and domestic partners are exempt from the fee, but must meet the regular requirements for adding additional drivers.

 Note: While most of the information about Enterprise’s additional driver policy can be found online, we confirmed the rest by calling corporate customer service.

 - Adding an additional driver: You can add an additional driver at any time during the rental.
 To qualify as an additional driver, you must (1) meet the same renter requirements as the primary renter, (2) appear at the rental counter with the primary renter, (3) present a valid driver’s license, (4) present a major credit card in their name at the time of rental, or meet the location’s cash qualifications requirements, and (5) be added at the rental location.
 The limit on how many additional drivers you can add varies regionally, so check with your local Enterprise.